In 1897, Alfred M. Reynolds solved a problem that had frustrated cycle frame builders for many years.

 By thickening the walls at the end of the tubes, Alfred had discovered a technique that would revolutionise cycle frame engineering to the present day.

-A lot has happened in the last 120 years and many milestones achieved; by our engineers, our clients and their riders.
+A lot has happened in the last 120 years and many milestones have been achieved; by our engineers, our clients and their riders.
 Not least 27 Tour de France winners.

-In 2015, our butted steel tubing technology remains the product of choice for high-performance cycle manufacturers including De Rosa, Genesis, Mercian and LeMond to name but a few.
+In 2017, our butted steel tubing technology remains the product of choice for high-performance cycle manufacturers, including De Rosa, Genesis, Mercian and LeMond, to name but a few.

 The next phase of our journey is going to be the most exciting yet – we hope you’ll join us on it.